 def run(self):

-If your final payload is too big (if there is a limit on the exploited system) then your payload should also include self.phase() method that is used as an intermediate phase.
-So, if payload is big, then instead of sending whole payload available in self.run(), handler will firstly send phase from self.phase() and then implant from self.implant().
+If your final payload is too big (if there is a limit on the exploited system) then your payload should also include self.stage() method that is used as an intermediate stage.
+So, if payload is big, then instead of sending whole payload available in self.run(), handler will firstly send stage from self.stage() and then implant from self.implant().

-NOTE: If you payload has more than one intermediate phase, methods can be called self.phase() for first phase, self.phase1() for second phase, self.phase2() for third and etc.
+If you payload has more than one intermediate stage, methods can be called self.stage() for first stage, self.stage1() for second stage, self.stage2() for third and etc.

 Payload implant

-If payload’s self.run() method should contain full payload, then self.implant() contains only the necessary part of it which is also called the final phase.
+If payload’s self.run() method contains whole payload, then self.implant() contains only the necessary part of it which is also called the final stage.

-For example, if we have payload which connects back to HatSploit and the duplicates /bin/sh to the socket, then self.implant() of this payload should not contain the part which is related to connecting back.
+For example, if we have payload that connects back to HatSploit and then duplicates /bin/sh to the socket, then self.implant() of this payload should not contain the part that is related to connecting back.

-With other words, self.implant() is a final phase that is being sent if payload is phased (staged).
-Each payload with self.implant() can be called phased (staged).
+With other words, self.implant() is a final stage that is being sent if payload is staged.
+Each payload with self.implant() can be called staged.

-This can be necessary if payload is bigger than the buffer size, then handler will need to send an intermediate phase from self.phase() and then the code from self.implant().
+This can be necessary if payload is bigger than the buffer size, then handler will need to send an intermediate stage from self.stage() and then the code from self.implant().

 Payload platform & arch (Platform, Arch)